Exhibition Schedule

 ─The Last Literati

 Tomioka Tessai (1836-1924) is a Confucianist who lived through the tumultuous modern age, spanning from the end of the Edo period to the Meiji period.
-He is also known as the “last literati” who with the ancient culture of East, read many scrolls, and traveled many miles during the age of increasing Westernization.
+He is also known as the “last literati” who enjoyed the ancient culture of the East, read many scrolls, and traveled many miles during the age of increasing Westernization.
 While holding his dignity as a scholar, Tessai was a painter who broke new ground in painting with his bold brushstrokes and delicate color palette.
 This year, marking the centenary since the artist’s death, the Idemitsu Museum of Arts invites all to view his masterpieces in the collection and enjoy the unique beauty of his works.

 September 6 (Fri) - November 4 (Mon), 2024